Gavin-Persad/predictions/plan.md

 - view game week, change to (title: game week, sub: as is live open to close )✅
 - edit game week, change to (title: game week, sub: as is live open to close )✅
 - enter scores, change to (title: game week, sub: as is live open to close )✅
-- history page, seasons winners cup winners etc. needs supabase table
+- history page, seasons winners cup winners etc. needs supabase table updated by other areas(individual comps)
 - add season name as title to view seasons page about me
 - small page, add to side menu, that has information about me and the project, git hub links etc. Also add this to side bar menu.